-The iPhone 7 and iPhone 7 Plus are no longer the latest hotness, with the iPhone 8 and iPhone X taking over.
-And even newer iPhones aren’t terribly far off now.
-Still, these days you can get the iPhone 7 and iPhone 7 Plus for cheaper than ever.
+The iPhone 7 and iPhone 7 Plus are no longer the latest hotness, with the iPhone 8, iPhone X, and more recently the iPhone SE (2020) taking over.
+Even newer iPhones aren’t terribly far off now.
+These days you can get the iPhone 7 and iPhone 7 Plus for cheaper than ever, especially refurbished.

-Considering one of these older models?
+If you still really want an iPhone 7, it will still get at least one major iOS update from Apple, so it’s not totally crazy.
+But it is an older model, and the one key decision next up is size.
 This iPhone 7 vs iPhone 7 Plus comparison pits the two phones against one another to figure out which is the better option for you.

-The first thing you’ll notice when pitting iPhone 7 vs iPhone 7 Plus is that the iPhone 7 units are the exact same size and shape as the iPhone 6s and 6s Plus, so the look, feel and weight will be very familiar.
-However, both new iPhones are a tiny bit lighter than year’s versions and for the first time are also IP 67 water-resistant and dustproof.
+The first thing you’ll notice when pitting iPhone 7 vs iPhone 7 Plus is that the iPhone 7 units are the exact same size and shape as the iPhone 6s and 6s Plus, so the look, feel and weight haven’t changed much.
+Both new iPhones are a tiny bit lighter than year’s versions and for the first time for Apple, are also IP 67 water-resistant and dustproof, so keep that in mind.

 The horizontal antenna band on the back has been removed and the camera bump is now molded out of the same piece of aluminum as the rest of the chassis.
 It’s hard to say the new iPhones look good, because they just look the same as the last few generations, but if you liked the iPhone 6 and those since you’ll obviously like the iPhone 7.